usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 │   │   └──  terranix.nix
 ```

-I am going to show what goes in your `default.nix` and `terranix.nix` files and work backwards
+Here’s what you’ll need to include in your `default.nix` and `terranix.nix` files.
+I’ll start with these
-from there explaining why I did certain things.
+and then work backward to explain the reasoning behind each step.

 **`default.nix`**